arialdomartini/arialdomartini.github.io/_posts/2024-03-17-emacs-surround-2.md

 	(insert closing-delimiter)))))
 ```

+As you see, the 2 delimiters are already variables.
+Making our
-Making the delimiters parametric is a matter of extracting a function.
+function parametric is a matter of promoting `opening-delimiter` and
-That it, to promote the `opening-delimiter` and `closing-delimiter`
-let binding to lambda or function paramters:
+`closing-delimiter` from let binding to function paramters.
+Let's
+split the function in 2:

+* an lower-level function, receiving `opening-delimiter` and
+`closing-delimiter` as parameters.
+* an entry point that, for now, will continue using the hard-coded
+  "<<<" and ">>>".

 ```emacs-lisp
 (defun surround-region--surround (opening-delimiter closing-delimiter)